illinois-cs241/illinois-cs241.github.io/_pages/syllabus.md

 ### Regrades
 At the end of the semester there will be a last chance regrade option for two weeks of machine problem or lab grades.
 To be able to take advantage of this opportunity you will need to have a "perfect" (we define) attendance grade after the drops.

 When will this start?
-We will announce the regrade policy on [Ed](https://edstem.org/us/dashboard) later in the semester.
+For Fall semesters, it will be around the middle of April; for Spring semesters, it will start around the Thanksgiving week.

 How many assignments can be regraded?
-We will announce the regrade policy on [Ed](https://edstem.org/us/dashboard) later in the semester.
+3 weeks of assignments.
+We may provide some bonus if you attend >= 9/13 labs.

-Are there any exceptions or special conditions?
+More info?
 We will announce the regrade policy on [Ed](https://edstem.org/us/dashboard) later in the semester.

 Please note that the score for each regrade will be capped at 90%.
 For the assignment's final grade, we will **automatically** use your higher score between the regrade score and the original score.